francescomacri/francescomacri/README.md

 - :seedling: Learning LEAN, the dependently typed programming language and proof assistant
 - :nut_and_bolt: Exploring computer science and its applications in mathematics
 - :sparkles: Enjoying programming, especially playing with algorithms and data structures
-- :closed_lock_with_key: Interested in cryptography and formal verification
+- :closed_lock_with_key: Interested in cryptography and the formal verification of its applications

 ## Languages and Tools :hammer_and_wrench: